neondatabase/neon-postgresql-expert/markdown/neon_documentation.md

 ## Neon for AI Agents

-Neon supports Postgres for AI agents with the following interfaces:
+Neon supports Postgres for AI agents with the following tools and interfaces:

-- **@neondatabase/toolkit** — a terse client that lets you spin up a Postgres database in seconds and run SQL queries.
-It includes both the [Neon TypeScript SDK](/docs/reference/typescript-sdk) and the [Neon Serverless Driver](https://github.com/neondatabase/serverless), making it an perfect choice for AI agents that need to quickly set up an SQL database.
-[Learn more](/docs/reference/neondatabase-toolkit).
-- **Neon Model Context Protocol (MCP) server** — enables any MCP Client to interact with Neon’s API using natural language.
-AI agents can use Neon's MCP server to perform actions such as creating databases, running SQL queries, and managing database migrations.
-[Read the announcement](https://neon.tech/blog/let-claude-manage-your-neon-databases-our-mcp-server-is-here).

 <DetailIconCards>

 <a href="https://github.com/neondatabase/toolkit" description="A terse client that lets you spin up a Postgres database in seconds and run SQL queries" icon="github">@neondatabase/toolkit</a>

 <a href="https://github.com/neondatabase/mcp-server-neon" description="A Model Context Protocol (MCP) server for Neon that lets MCP Clients interact with Neon’s API using natural language" icon="github">Neon MCP Server</a>

+<a href="https://github.com/neondatabase/mcp-server-neon/tree/main/mcp-client" description="A Model Context Protocol (MCP) client CLI that can be used to interact with any MCP server" icon="github">Neon MCP Client CLI</a>

+<a href="https://github.com/AgentOps-AI/AgentStack/blob/main/agentstack/templates/crewai/tools/neon_tool.py" description="A Neon tool for AgentStack that allows agents to create ephemeral or long-lived Postgres instances for structured data storage" icon="github">Neon tool for AgentStack</a>

+<a href="https://composio.dev/tools?search=neon" description="A full integration between LLMs and AI agents and Neon's API" icon="openai">Neon tool for Composio</a>

 </DetailIconCards>